Raphaelf98/stereo_testbed/README.md

 <!-- Headings -->
 # stereo_camera_testbed
-This repository contains software which has been developed for a bachelor thesis.
+This repository contains software which has been developed for a bachelor thesis at the HERA (Health Robotic and Automation Lab) at KIT.
+The topic of the thesis is: "Development of a Testbed for Visual Based Tracking and Localization of Continuum Robots".

 The package has been tested under ROS Noetic on Ubuntu 20.04.
 This is research code and any fitness for a particular purpose is disclaimed.

 ## Prerequisites
 This code is embedded within the ROS framework.
-For this reason make sure ROS Noetic is installed on Ubuntu 20.04 and your catkin workspace is set up.
+For this reason, make sure ROS Noetic is installed on Ubuntu 20.04 and your catkin workspace is set up.

 Go to [ROS-Wiki](http://wiki.ros.org/noetic/Installation/Ubuntu) if you need to install ROS Noetic.

 The repository is organized as a ROS package and its functionality depends on topics published other ROS packages.
-For this reason make sure topics provided in [ROS-image_pipeline](http://wiki.ros.org/image_pipeline?distro=noetic) packages are available.
+For this reason, make sure topics provided in [ROS-image_pipeline](http://wiki.ros.org/image_pipeline?distro=noetic) packages are available.

 The [stereo_image_proc](http://wiki.ros.org/stereo_image_proc?distro=noetic) within the image_pipeline package is dependent on camera image- and camera information topics as well as calibrated stereo cameras.